Viking Mani on Rhine River Cruise

 Great Food and Wine

 Both on the ship and off, the quality and volume of food was amazing.
 Each morning was a combination of breakfast buffet table with items ranging from salmon, cheeses, pastries, potatoes, bacon, scrambled eggs and plated items such as eggs benedict delivered by your waiter.
-For lunch and dinner in the main dining room it was fairly typical eating experience with a multi-course meal around a large table, but for a more private experience you could visit the Aquavite terrace.
+For lunch and dinner in the main dining room, it was the fairly typical eating experience with a multi-course meal around a large table, but for a more private experience, you could visit the Aquavite terrace.
 On the terrace, guests would find a lighter menu instead of the full dinner service and tables suitable for just two or four people.

 While they offer a drinks package, I found that I didn't need it since you are only on the ship when you wake up and go to bed.
 Additionally, wine and beer were served very liberally at lunch and dinner.
 We did enjoy a few glasses of wine at night but nothing that would have merited the drinks package.
 Your mileage may vary though and one guest we met certainly benefitted from the package with strong pours of top shelf scotch in a virtually bottomless glass.